Crinklewott/PotionWars/README.md

 ------------------------------------------------Game-----------------------------------------------------------------

 The game's interface is (hopefully!) pretty self-explanatory.
 There are only a few things I would like to point out.
 For more details see the included manual (manual/potionwars.pdf).
+Note: The manual is currently a bit out of date with respect to combat.
+I'll update it when I get some time.

 The game screen is split into two parts.
 The top two-thirds is the game world.
 This is where you will see text describing your character's actions, your location, and your interactions with other characters.